pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 ### Part for variant with rising
 6. M5 bolts - 2 pcs.
 Their total length should be 13-15mm out of contact surface + the distance of all used spacers before rising part.
 7. M5 hex nut - 2pcs.
 8. M5x10 bolts - 2 pcs.
-For attachin to frame.
+For attaching to frame.

 ![Assembling Rule](https://github.com/pi-squared-studio/SurfaceBreath_Cooling_System/blob/main/media/Assembling.jpg)